Andrew Liskowitz

-Andrew Liskowitz (born May 22, 1997) is an American athlete competing primarily in the shot put.
+Andrew Liskowitz (born May 22, 1997) is a French-American athlete competing primarily in the shot put.
 He finished in sixth place at the 2020 United States Olympic Trials (track and field) in June 2021.
 Liskowitz finished with the second-farthest throw ever at Olympic Trials by a collegiate athlete and the number 20 throw in U.S. Olympic Trials history.
 He is a six-time All American, three-time Big Ten Champion, World University Games silver medalist, and holds the University of Michigan school records for the indoor and outdoor shot put throws.